- Current Location

 Highground Veterans Memorial Park

 Set just outside of Neillsville in southern Wisconsin, Highground Veteran’s Memorial Park is a small, scenic park, run completely by volunteers to pay homage to America’s military.
-The park sits on nearly 150 acres, yet because of the park’s literal high ground, over 500,00 acres are visable.
+The park sits on nearly 150 acres, yet because of the park’s literal high ground, over 500,00 acres are visible.

 Travel in from nearby metros like Black River Falls and check out the Earthen Dove Effigy Mound, the Gold Start Tribute, the Wisconsin Vietnam Veterans Tribute, and all of the other on-site memorials and structures.
 The park is open year-round for extra convenience.